andwin/google-spreadsheet-report/README.md

 Private key here
 -----END PRIVATE KEY-----`,
   spreadsheetId: '<spreadsheetId>',
-  worksheet: '<name of workshet>', // Optional
+  sheet: '<name of sheet>', // Optional.
+Defaults to the first sheet.
   retention: 14, // Retention in days.
 Defaults to 14.
 }